Ever since I finished reading the 4-hour-work-week, it opened up my eyes to the possibilities that exist with outsourcing.

 8. Learning never stops

-Did you stop learning new skills when you graduated school?
+Did you stop learning new skills when you graduated from school?
 Probably not, and when it comes to managing employees, instilling a Kaizen philosophy of continuous improvement among your workers will seek to add further value to your business while simultaneously motivating them to keep learning.

 Filipinos in particular, Love to learn and will take a job that pays less if they enjoy it more (go figure?).
 A key to whether or not they like the job is in making sure they are working in the Goldilocks zone.